 If you’re already experiencing the benefits of on-premises IA, then a cloud service will take you to the next level.
 For companies that are considering IA for the first time, a cloud solution is a no-brainer.
 There are several cloud services available, and choosing the right service is key.
 It’s also vital that the platform be able to grow with you and adapt to changing business needs, so IA continues to deliver benefits as your business evolves.

-Five things to look for in a cloud IA service
+Five things to look for in a IA and RPA Cloud Service